 The Hematology-Oncology Fellowship Program is committed to fostering a diverse and inclusive community which is critical to creating an environment of collaborative learning and teamwork.
 Please visit the Washington University Diversity and Inclusion website for details regarding the ongoing University-wide programs and initiatives.

-To be eligible for the Hematology/Oncology Fellowship, you must have successfully completed three years of an accredited postgraduate training program in internal medicine in the United States or Canada and have passed United States Medical Licensing Examination (USMLE) Step 3 by January of the year you would begin the program, to ensure licensure.
+To be eligible for the Hematology-Oncology Fellowship/Hematology Track, you must have successfully completed three years of an accredited postgraduate training program in internal medicine in the United States or Canada and have passed United States Medical Licensing Examination (USMLE) Step 3 by January of the year you would begin the program, to ensure licensure.

 Our program accepts H-1B and J-1 visas for transfer, but does not sponsor new visa applications.

-All applications to the Hematology-Oncology Fellowship Program must be submitted through ERAS, the Electronic Residency Application Service.
+- All applications to the Hematology-Oncology Fellowship Program and/or Hematology Track must be submitted through ERAS, the Electronic Residency Application Service.

 Applications will be reviewed once they include the following minimum requirements: